ad3ller/emonitor/README.rst

 .. code-block:: bash

-    $ emonitor run simulate --wait 10 > "measurement.dat"
+    $ emonitor run fake --wait 10 > "fake.dat"

 SQLite
 ++++++

 Or you can send them to an SQLite database.
-This is a better option when running `emonitor` for long periods of time but it requires some extra setup.
+This is a much better option, especially when running `emonitor` for long periods of time but it requires some extra setup.

 Each instrument can be associated with its own SQLite database.
 Set the database names in `instrum.ini`.

 .. code-block:: bash

-    $ emonitor set simulate --key db --value simulate_2018
+    $ emonitor set fake --key db --value fake_2018

 The sub-command `generate` creates an SQLite database for a given instrument with a table called `data` which has columns that match the sensor names,

 .. code-block:: bash

-    $ emonitor generate simulate
+    $ emonitor generate fake
-    Creating simulate_2018.db with columns ['A', 'B', 'C', 'D']
+    Creating fake_2018.db with columns ['A', 'B', 'C', 'D']

 Enable SQLite output when running `emonitor` using the `--output` flag.